DeFUCC/hashfs/README.md

 [hashfs.js.org](https://hashfs.js.org/)

-HashFS is a production-ready Vue 3 composable that provides military-grade encrypted file storage directly in your browser.
+HashFS is a production-ready Vue 3 composable that provides industry-standard encrypted file storage directly in the browser.
 It combines content-addressable storage, Ed25519 signatures, and cryptographic hash chains to create a zero-trust file vault with complete privacy - no servers, no tracking, no data leaks.

 ## ✨ Core Features